-Located in a grove with 1,000 olive trees and the structure that stands the closest to the Meteora cliffs, this is a cozy, remarkably friendly, and accommodating option.
-It is also venerable: the Arsenious family first settled in the area in 1840 and this is their former homestead.
+The structure that stands the closest to the Meteora cliffs—located in a grove with 1,000 olive trees—is a cozy, remarkably friendly, and accommodating option.
+It is also venerable: the Arsenious family first settled in the area in 1840, and this is their former homestead.
 Their guest rooms are clean and well attended but the real plus lies outside, thanks to the spectacular views of the Meteora cliffs, Thessalian valleys, and Pindos mountains.
-Another treat is
+Another treat is the

 East road of Meteora, Kalambaka, 42200, Greece